Cheark0x79/Multi_replication_exemple/README.md

 - [ ] Master/Slave
 - [ ] Master/Master

+###  Use whiout use docker-container
+- for all container get the my.cnf config in their own repetory

+## Master/Slave

 ### How to use
-- cd ./master-slave
+- cd ./sql/master-slave
 - docker-compose up -d
-- and follow tuto

-## Master/Slave

 # Master config

-## ADD Config replication
+## ADD Config replication (if not use docker-compose)

 add in /etc/mysql/my.cnf